 When I think of beaches and tropical islands, coconut always comes to mind.
 I wanted to create a cake that transports your mind and your tastebuds to a far away land and so this Coconut Beach Cake was created!
-It's made of a flavour packed coconut sponge using coconut oil, creamed coconut blocks (which you can easily find in the Asian food section) and dessicated coconut.
+It's made of a flavour packed coconut sponge using coconut oil, creamed coconut blocks (which you can find in the Asian food section of your local supermarket) and dessicated coconut.
 I've filled and covered it with a coconut flavoured buttercream with a blue watercolour effect to remind you of those beautiful blue seas from exotic lands.
 On top is crushed digestive biscuit and white chocolate shells for more of that beach vibe!

-To start I melted two creamed coconut blocks with coconut oil, then I stirred them into caster sugar and let the mixture cool for 10 minutes.
+To start melt the creamed coconut blocks with coconut oil, then stir them into caster sugar and let the mixture cool for 10 minutes.

-I divided the batter between the tins and baked the cakes for 35 minutes.
+Divide the batter between the tins and bake the cakes for 35 minutes.

-To make the buttercream I mixed together butter, icing sugar and coconut flavouring until smooth.
+To make the buttercream, mixed together butter, icing sugar and coconut flavouring until smooth.

-I stacked up the cake, spreading buttercream between each layer.
-Then I covered the whole cake in a crumb coat of buttercream and chilled it in the fridge.
+Stack up the cake, spreading buttercream between each layer.
+Then cover the whole cake in a crumb coat of buttercream and chill it in the fridge.

-To create the watercolour icing effect I first separated some of the buttercream into bowls and coloured it two shades of blue.
-Then I covered the cake in a layer of the white buttercream, then added blobs of the blue buttercreams all around.
+To create the watercolour icing effect, first separate some of the buttercream into bowls and colour it two shades of blue.
+Then cover the cake in a layer of the white buttercream, and add blobs of the blue buttercreams all around.

 Recommended equipment & ingredients*